 - Select the format you want to upload, which will then take you to the designated ad format tab in the Media Library.

-- Upload Your Creative(s) and wait for approval.
-Note: Approval takes between 10min and 1h.
+- Upload Your Creative(s) and wait for the approval.
+Note: Approval takes upwards of 3 hours.

 How to check your uploaded creatives